sunnyhuang101/News-Search-App-iOS/README.md

 (CSCI571-Web Technologies final project) <br>
 Implemented an iOS mobile news app that demonstrated news of different categories and created a personalized bookmark for users to save articles and to share on their own social media<br><br>
-**Skills: React, React-Bootstrap, Node.js, Swift, Google Cloud App Engine, Xcode,JSON, CocoaPods, Model-View-Controller (MVC) design, OpenWeather API, Guardian API, Bing Autosuggest, Google Trends API** <br>
+**Skills: Node.js, Swift, Google Cloud App Engine, Xcode,JSON, CocoaPods, Model-View-Controller (MVC) design, OpenWeather API, Guardian API, Bing Autosuggest, Google Trends API** <br>
 ### Features
 ##### Home Tab
 - Home Tab includes a search bar, a subview to show weather, and a table of top news cells sorted from most recent published date